-Lawn tractors and riding mowers, like the Rear Engine Rider from Snapper, go the extra mile and easily handle 1– 3 acres of grass.
+Lawn tractors and riding mowers go the extra mile and easily handle 1– 3 acres of grass.
 Most mowers have the option to add attachments like a mulching kit or grass bags.
 Some even have snow blower attachments to save you from another big purchase.

 For new homeowners with big backyard dreams, there is a lawn mower to match.
 Lawn tractors and zero turn mowers don’t mess around and can handle anywhere from 1 – 3+ acres of grass.
-The heavy duty mower deck and zero turn radius functionality makes mowing through tight spots easy.
-And finally, mower attachments like the grass mulcher and dump cart make ztr & tractors worthy of your new yard!
+The heavy-duty mower deck and zero turn radius functionality makes mowing through tight spots easy.
+And finally, mower attachments like the grass mulcher and dump cart make zero turn & tractors worthy of your new yard.

 Basic Lawn Care Products